Hercules (1997 film): Development

 In early 1992, thirty artists, writers, and animators pitched their ideas for potential animated features, each given a limited time of two minutes.
-The first pitch was for an adaptation of The Odyssey, which entered into production in the following summer.
-However, production on the film was abandoned because it was deemed too long, lacked central characters, and failed to translate into animated comedy.
-Animator Joe Haidar also suggested pitching a story from Greek mythology, but thought his chances plummeted when work on The Odyssey was discontinued.
+The Odyssey was pitched first and by the summer of 1992, Disney announced it was in development.
+However, The Odyssey was later cancelled when the narrative proved to be too long, lacked central characters, and failed to translate into animated comedy.

+Animator Joe Haidar also suggested pitching a story from Greek mythology, but thought his chances plummeted when The Odyssey was discontinued.
 Nervously, he produced a pitch sketch of Hercules, and delivered a brief outline set during the Trojan War where both sides seek the title character for their secret weapon.
 Hercules makes a choice, without considering the consequences, though in the end, he learns humility and realizes that strength is not always the answer.
 With the pitching session concluded, Hercules was approved for development based on Haidar's page-and-a-half outline, but his involvement with the project went no further.

 In November 1992, following the success of Aladdin (1992), directors Ron Clements and John Musker re-developed Treasure Planet up until fall 1993.
 Aladdin co-screenwriters Ted Elliott and Terry Rossio subsequently took Clements and Musker's earlier ideas and wrote a treatment.
 Jeffrey Katzenberg, who was the chairman of Walt Disney Studios, disapproved of the project, and instead suggested they do an adaptation of A Princess of Mars (in which Disney had held the film rights to).
 Clements and Musker were uninterested in the adaptation, and the film rights were transferred to Paramount Pictures in 2002.

 Katzenberg later struck a deal with the directors to produce another commercially viable film before he would green-light Treasure Planet.
-Turning down adaptation proposals for Don Quixote, The Odyssey, and Around the World in Eighty Days, the directors were notified of Haidar's pitch for a Hercules feature.
+Clements and Musker glanced over the concept artwork of the studio's in-development projects such as Don Quixote, The Odyssey, and Around the World in Eighty Days.
+They felt some of these projects lacked comedic potential or would not translate well into animation.
+They later learned about Haidar's pitch for a Hercules feature.
 "We thought it would be our opportunity to do a "superhero" movie," Musker said, "Ron and I being comic book fans.
 The studio liked us moving onto that project and so we did [Hercules]."